Fact and Myth: How to Grow and Care for an Indoor Venus Fly Trap

 I grow indoors, my climate doesn't allow much other than pine trees to flourish outside.
 In order to make sure Audrey is eating properly, I hand feed him a couple of spiders a month.
 They do like flies, but spiders, beetles, and ants are actually more nutritious than just flies.
 They will love you for feeding them mosquitoes and earwigs as well.

 I've been told not to kill the bug first, as the fly trap needs the souls to grow big and bad.

 I have known a lot of people who believe their Fly Traps are dying every autumn; not necessarily.
 They actually need to go dormant for 3-4 months in the winter.
 During this time, it is not a pretty sight.
 I start losing sunlight in September, so the flowers and leaves are already beginning to turn black.
-I trim the black stems off so they can't rot in the medium and allow fungus to grow.
-Personal preferance.
+I trim the black stems off so they can't rot in the medium and allow the fungus to grow—personal preference.

-Contrary to popular belief, Fly Traps are actually very easy to grow once you understand it's basic needs.
+Contrary to popular belief, these plants are actually very easy to grow once you understand its basic needs.
 If you are willing to meet these needs, you will not only have a beautiful plant, but a conversation piece.
 Trust me; all of my neighbors have asked if they can come in and meet Little Audrey.
 They also want to stick their fingers in the flowers to see them close, feed it hamburger, and all sorts of weird requests.

 Good luck, and happy addiction.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 What if I don’t have insects for my Venus Fly Trap?
 Will the plant still live?

 They don't need a lot of food to live, but like anything else, they do need food to survive.Helpful 5

 How do I feed my Venus Fly Trap spiders, and can it eat anything else?